kevinbdx35/kevinbdx35/README.md

 ## I'm a Father, Developper and IT Teacher!
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning everything 😊
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking to collaborate on transversal digital projects, which have an ethical purpose
 - ✨ Fun fact : I love to play 🥁, roll🥋🏄‍♂️🎣🌊⛵🐶

 <br>